 What Is Pilates?

 Plagued as a child by rickets and asthma, young Pilates was the son of a gymnast father and naturalist mother.
-Presumably this predisposed him to develop what would today be considered an original holistic route to healing his damaged body, guided only by a hand-me-down book on anatomy, direct observation of forest animals, and a resourceful insight into the body’s complex biomechanical relationships.
+Presumably this predisposed him to develop what would today be considered an original holistic route to healing his damaged body, guided only by a hand-me-down book on anatomy, direct observation of animals he observed in the surrounding woods and forests, and an intuitive insight into the body’s complex biomechanical relationships.

-In 1912 He left Germany for England to pursue his boxing career, but after World War I broke out he was instead interred as an enemy alien.
-The prison hospital is where he would work for the duration to rehabilitate casualties — and realize the inspiration that would become the internationally recognized movement that is today practiced as classical Pilates.
+In 1912 he left Germany for England to pursue his boxing career, but after World War I broke out he was instead interred as an enemy alien.
+He worked in the prison hospital for the duration to rehabilitate casualties.
+It was this experience that inspired what is now recognized and practiced internationally as Classical Pilates.

 Joseph Pilates Refines His Theory

-The real breakthrough was that Pilates, a physical therapist, recognized that properly designed and constructed machines could multiply his efforts and dramatically extend his ability to work with patients.
-And it was that insight, the notion that concentration on the movement coupled with consistent resistance, could not only rehabilitate patients but could serve equally well as a totally new physical discipline.
+The real breakthrough was that Pilates, a physical therapist, understood that properly designed and constructed machines could multiply his efforts, dramatically extending his ability to work with patients.
+It was that insight, the notion that concentration on the movement coupled with consistent resistance, that led not just to rehabilitation of wounded soldiers, but a totally new discipline of fitness training.

-His first apparatus used bed springs for the resistance the hospital patients needed for his evolving exercise routines.
-It was the genesis for what he would label Contrology (The Art of Control) after his return to Germany following the war’s end.
+His first apparatus used bed springs for the resistance hospital patients needed for his evolving exercise routines.
+It was the genesis for what he labeled Contrology (The Art of Control) after his return to Germany following the war’s end.

 In 1925 he left Germany for New York, meeting his future wife, Clara, on the crossing.
-In 1926 he opened his first studio in a building that also housed dance and acting studios.
-The physical benefits of Contrology - Pilates - were quickly appreciated by dance legends in the making George Balanchine and Martha Graham and are why today we associate Pilates so closely with dance.
+In 1926 he opened his first studio in a building that was also home to dance and acting studios.
+The physical benefits of Contrology - Pilates - were quickly appreciated by future dance legends George Balanchine and Martha Graham, and that is why today Pilates is so closely associated with dance.

 Romana Continued The Pilates Tradition

 Joseph Pilates died in 1967 at age 87.
 Until her passing in 1977 his wife, Clara, continued to operate the studio, assisted by Joseph’s protege Romana Kryzanowska.
-Romana, the last surviving Elder, continued to inspire and train new generations of instructors in classical Pilates from her New York studio, True Pilates, until her death in August, 2013.
+Romana, the last surviving Elder, as those who were trained directly by Joseph Pilates are referred to, continued to inspire and train new generations of instructors in classical Pilates from her New York studio, True Pilates, until her death in August, 2013.